 2. Reduces Appetite and Food Cravings

 Hunger and food cravings are usually constant companions of those who try out various crash diets with the hopes of weight loss.
-Eventually, this utter misery overcomes their willpower and the go wild with binge eating or cheat meals,
+Eventually, this utter misery overcomes their willpower, and they go wild with binge eating or cheat meals,

 “ Symptoms of negative affect and hunger improved to a greater degree in patients following a Low Carb Ketogenic Diet compared with those following a Low Fat Diet.”

-When protein and fat is used to replace/reduce the carbohydrate content in meals, most people actually eat fewer calories.
+When protein and fat are used to replace/reduce the carbohydrate content in meals, most people actually eat fewer calories.
 Appetite reduction is one of the first noticeable effects of following a keto diet.

 3. Effective and Sustained Weight Loss